jrsarath/ESPDrive/README.md

 ## 🏁 License & Credits
 - MIT License
-- Created by [Your Name] and contributors
+- Created by *Sarath "Delta" Singh* and contributors

 Made in Kolkata with ❤️